MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-cloud-voicemail.md

 2. Ensure that you have set up hybrid connectivity as described in [Plan hybrid connectivity](plan-hybrid-connectivity.md) and [Configure hybrid connectivity](configure-hybrid-connectivity.md).

-3. [Configure Cloud Voicemail as the hosting provider on the Edge Server](#configure-cloud-voicemail-as-the-hosting-provider) as described in this article.
+3. [Configure Cloud Voicemail as the hosting provider on the Front End Server](#configure-cloud-voicemail-as-the-hosting-provider) as described in this article.

 4. [Configure a hosted voicemail policy](#configure-a-hosted-voicemail-policy) as described in this article.